Abdur-rahmaanJ/greenberry/README.md

 # greenBerry
-A one-line statement language, complete with classes, cli and file compatible
+A new one-line statement programming language, complete with classes, cli and file compatible

 ## 🚩 contributing countries
 🇲🇺 | 🇲🇾 🇸🇮